gill-gemini/DNS-Proxy-Server/README.md

 HTTP DNS Proxy server serves the request of client asking for lookup for the domain names.The dns proxy server connects to the name server using UDP.The name server replies with answers to dns proxy server.Ultimately dns proxy server replies to the client using tcp.

 Build & Installation Instructions:

-The name server which the dns proxy will contact is hard coded at the moment.
-You can change from the file “dnsquery.c” servaddr.sin_addr.s_addr=inet_addr("8.8.8.8");
-just change the name server ip address to any of the name server.
-After that just write “make” in the terminal(Linux Terminal).

-Build & Installation Instructions:
 Just write “make” in the terminal.